JoshGrant02/EmbeddedSystemsProjects/README.md

 ## Embedded Systems 1 (CE2801)
 In Embedded Systems 1, we learned the fundamentals of embedded systems (GPIOs, timers, interrupts, etc.) as well as how to program an embedded system & interact with peripheral components in assembly.
 We used thumb as the language that we programmed in.
 Below is a list of all the projects/labs that I made during this class period (in order of creation).
+1. Hello World Again
-1. Knight Rider Lights
+2. Knight Rider Lights
-2. Subroutines
+3. Subroutines
-3. LCDControl
+4. LCDControl
-4. Keypad API
+5. Keypad API
-5. Electric Lock Tones
+6. Electric Lock Tones
-6. Piezo Synth
+7. Piezo Synth
-7. Hex Game
+8. Hex Game

 ## Embedded Systems 2 (CE2812)
 In Embedded Systems 2, we ported over our knowledge of microcontroller components and peripherals from CE2801 but learned in c how to do the equivalence of what we did in assembly.
 Below is a list of all the projects/labs that I made during this class period (in order of creation).